-EDU 490 Student Teaching in Prekindergarten and Kindergarten 3-6 credits
+EDU 490 Student Teaching in Prekindergarten and Kindergarten

 Student teaching under the direction of an experienced classroom teacher in four-and-five-year old kindergarten classes.
 A University supervisor visits the student at least four times and guides and evaluates his/her progress through individual conferences.